 ii.
 One home is exempt (equity limit $560,000) if planning to return, a spouse, a child under 21, or a disabled person resides in it.
 Whenever an institutionalized person sells a previously exempted residence, the money from the sale becomes a countable asset.
 The recipient may then lose eligibility for Medicaid until he/she has spent down the money and their countable resources are once again less than the maximum.
 The home may also be transferred to a sibling who has lived in the home during the preceding year or who holds equity interest in the home; or to a child who has provided care giving services and lived in the home for at least two years, thus preventing the applicant from entering a nursing home environment.

 iii.
 One car, no equity amount specified.
 If two or more cars are owned then the most valuable car is exempt.

 iv.
 An irrevocable funeral trust with a value of $1,500 or less.
 Revocable burial contracts are considered countable assets, but if the applicant does not have an existing irrevocable burial contract he/she may put up to $1,500 towards one.

 v.
 Self-employment property (including tools, equipment and livestock).

 vi.
 Non-saleable property, household furnishings, furniture, clothing, jewelry, and other personal effects are not counted.

 vii.
 Indian trust and restricted lands and per capita and judgment funds.

-Community spouse impoverishment protection: The community spouse can keep part of the institutionalized spouse’s income if the community spouse has a monthly income of less than $2,267.
+Community spouse impoverishment protection: The community spouse can keep part of the institutionalized spouse’s income if the community spouse has a monthly income of less than $2,267. $2,267 is also the maximum amount of monthly income a community spouse can have.
 Dependents can keep a portion of the institutionalized person’s income to retain an allowance of $655/month.

 North Dakota long term care insurance partnership: